 About Nama Dennis W Njobvu

 Nama Njobvu is a London based entrepreneur and a research led, Executive Recruiter with over 10 year’s of experience working on specialist and niche roles ,he is presently operating within the disruptive and ever augmenting electric mobility industry and its full value chain, exclusively connecting high calibre senior -level talent and executives to the world’s leading brands.

-There is no better time than now to assist visionary brands by providing them with passionate and like minded, high calibre senior level & executive talent to assist in pushing their much needed products out into the world to avoid a global tragedy.
+There is no better time than now to assist visionary brands by providing them with passionate and like minded, high calibre senior level & executive talent to assist in pushing their much needed products and offerings out into the world to avoid a global tragedy.

 We need to stop adding greenhouse gases into the atmosphere!

 Nama is contributing to help avoid a global climate catastrophe along being part of the electric mobility value chain by partnering and serving visionary brands to make their lives and business operations easier.
 Nama is passionate about helping the world meet climate and clean air targets.

 Nama is assisting to battle some of the world’s most pressing problems.
 He is also the founder of the D and S Executive Search firm in London, UK.
-Nama has over fifteen years experience in recruiting, sales, marketing and researching.
+Nama has over fifteen years experience in recruiting and sales.

 Nama is an experienced 360 recruiter with experience from a number of diverse industries.
 He is experienced in handling the full end to end recruitment process.
 Nama is certainly not your conventional cv pusher, he will search the whole market place strategically to source the very best talent, no leaf will be left unturned, he applies a robust and efficient process on every search mandate he works on to make sure he always gets the best results .
 Lastly, Nama is also extremely passionate about disability inclusion and describes himself as being an advocate in this area.